Saturday, November 30, 2024

 Immunological reaction in syphilis.

-Interaction between humoral antibodies and delayed type of cellular immunity determine the outcome of the primary infection.
-A strong delayed reaction clears the treponema from chancres whereas if cytotoxic T-cell response or humoral reaction dominates, the organism rapidly multiplies and spreads widely in the body and is associated with prolonged infection and progression to tertiary syphilis.
-Delayed cellular immunity against Treponema pallidum is expressed by CD83, CD80, CD86 lymphocytes and HLA-DR and IL-12.
+Interaction between humoral antibodies and delayed type cellular immunity determines the outcome of the primary infection.
+A strong delayed reaction clears the treponema from chancres, whereas if cytotoxic T-cell response or humoral reaction dominates, the organism rapidly multiplies and spreads widely in the body and is associated with prolonged infection and progression to tertiary syphilis.
+Delayed cellular immunity against Treponema pallidum is expressed by CD83, CD80, CD86 lymphocytes, and HLA-DR and IL-12.

 Congenital Syphilis.